Skip to content

 Deployments

 BigBrotr ships with two deployment configurations that demonstrate different use cases.
-Both use the same codebase and all six services.
+Both use the same codebase and all eight services.

 deployments/